What Happens After The Bias Trainings?

 Harvard Business Review

-find that while their bias trainings have checked an important box, the results are far from what they hoped.
+find that while their bias trainings have checked off an important box, the results are far from what they hoped.

 How Employees Respond to Disrespect